A route through the Cordillera linking León to Oviedo.

 Guide books and pictures:

-- We have a free PDF guide to this route which can be found on our CSJ Guides and Updates page.
+- We have a free PDF guide (and a 2017 update) to this route which can be found on our CSJ Guides and Updates page.
 Please consider making a donation to help us cover the costs of making this available.

 - There is also a guide with pictures, written by Ender, translated into English here.